-Lower Tester: A Lower Tester (LT) is located in the remote BRAN HA test system.
+Lower Tester: A Lower Tester (LT) is located in the remote BRAN HL2 test system.
 It controls and observes the behaviour of the IUT.

-DLC ATS: A DLC Abstract Test Suite (ATS) is located in the remote BRAN HA test system.
+DLC ATS: A DLC Abstract Test Suite (ATS) is located in the remote BRAN HL2 test system.

-DLC PCO: The Point of Control and Observation (PCO) for DLC testing is located at a SAP between the

-DLC layer and the MAC layer.
-All test events at the PCO are specified in terms of Abstract Testing Service Primitives (ATSP defined in clause 7) containing complete PDUs.
-To avoid the complexity of data fragmentation and recombination testing, the SAP is defined below these functions.
+- DLC PCO: the Point of Control and Observation (PCO) for DLC testing is located at a SAP between the DLC layer and the MAC layer.
+All test events at the PCO are specified in terms of Abstract testing Service Primitives (ATSP defined in clause 7) containing complete PDUs.
+To avoid the complexity of data fragmentation and recombination testing, the SAP is defined below these functions. - Notional UT: No explicit upper tester (UT) exists in the system under test.

-Notional UT:

-No explicit Upper Tester (UT) exists in the System Under Test (SUT).
 Nevertheless, some specific actions to cover implicit send events and to obtain feedback information are necessary for complete testing.
-A black box covering these requirements is used in the SUT as a notional UT as defined in
+A black box covering these requirements is used in the SUT as a notional UT as defined in ISO/IEC 9646 [6].

-ISO 9646.
 This notional UT is part of the test system.

-The PLT is situated at the left hand side in the shaded DLC block.
-The PUT is on the right hand side in the black DLC (IUT) block.
+The PLT is situated at the right hand side in the shaded DLC block.
+The PUT is on the left hand side in the black DLC (IUT) block.
 The lower SAR/MAC and PHY layers have been replaced by the API and wire data transport module.
 The radio interface is, of course, replaced by the UDP/IP wire interface.
 The lower test is part of the test execution system.
 The Notional UT and SUT are prototype-dependent.
 They are usually the test engineer running the prototype on a PC.

-5.1.1 Test configurations
+5.1.1 Test Configurations

-5.1.1.1 Test configurations for AT
+5.1.1.1 Test Configurations for MT

-Two configurations are defined for AT testing and used in the ATS.
+Two configurations are defined for MT testing and used in the ATS.

-Figure 9: Normal configuration for AT
+Figure 10: Normal configuration for MT

-The normal configuration (see figure 9) is for testing the behaviour between the AT and only one AP.
+The normal configuration is for testing the behaviour between the MT and only one AP.

-Figure 10: Load levelling configuration for AT
+Figure 11: Load levelling configuration for MT

-The load-levelling configuration (see figure 10) is used when the AT has to interact with two APs.
+The load-levelling configuration is used when the MT has to interact with two APs.
 In that case, the two simulated APs are configured to be either a multi-sector AP or two separate APs.
 Concurrent TTCN functions are used for testing this configuration.

-5.1.1.2 Test configurations for AP
+5.1.1.2 Test Configurations for AP